 The flow of water provides an excellent example of a mechanical system.
 We can say with almost absolute certainty that water from a small rainstorm on the East slope of the Rocky Mountains will ultimately arrive in the Gulf of Mexico.
-Even with the mechanical system, however, we cannot predict all the behavior precisely simply because we don’t have the capability of knowing all the details of the system structure.
+Even with the mechanical system, however, we cannot predict all the behavior precisely simply because we don’t have the capability of knowing all the details of the systemic structure.
 No one has mapped out the exact location of every rock and stone in the streams from the Rockies to the Mississippi.
-It will require this level of detail to predict the behavior of the system in detail.
+It will require that level of detail to predict the system’s behavior in detail.

 Complex living systems present an additional set of complications.

 Living systems have two characteristics that make them far more unpredictable than mechanical systems: they self-reference and self-adjust.
-These characteristics mean that living systems can watch their own behavior and adjust that behavior to produce a different outcome.
+These characteristics mean that living systems can watch their behavior and adjust it to produce different outcomes.

-To demonstrate the adaptive behavior of a living system, let me use an example that has some similarity to the flow of water.
+To demonstrate the adaptive behavior of a living system, let me use an example similar to the flow of water.
 Think of a man (or any mammal) traveling a road that generally slopes downhill.
-Unlike water that will always seek a lower level, the man can follow the uphill path to reach his ultimate destination.
-With many forks in the road, an observer cannot possibly predict in advance the exact route of the man traveling to his destination.
+Unlike water, which will always seek a lower level, a man can follow the uphill path to reach his ultimate destination.
+With many forks in the road, an observer cannot possibly predict the exact route of the man traveling to his destination.

 Billions of Decisions

-The many individual transactions make up a living system that we refer to as a market.
-Predicting the behavior of a single individual in the market can be difficult by itself.
-Even if you have the individual’s shopping list, you cannot predict impulse purchases nor product substitutions.
-As markets get larger and larger, they include more and more unpredictable, self-adaptive humans.
+Many individual transactions comprise a living system that we call a market.
+Predicting the behavior of a single individual in the market can be challenging by itself.
+You cannot predict impulse purchases or product substitutions even if you have the individual’s shopping list.
+As markets get larger and larger, they include more and more unpredictable, self-adaptive, humans.

-Markets consist of millions of actors — both buyers and sellers — making billions of decisions involving one-by-one transactions.
+Markets consist of millions of actors —buyers and sellers — making billions of decisions involving one-by-one transactions.
 No individual, or small group of individuals, can comprehend the structure of large markets.
 Because of the adaptive nature of the humans in that system, precisely predicting the behavior in markets becomes impossible.

-Piece by piece, I have tried to demonstrate that symbiotic interactions between producers and consumers— which in the end are the same people — create markets.
+The symbiotic interactions between producers and consumers— who, in the end, are the same people — create markets.
 Markets require a process that does the best job, somehow or another, allocating resources to produce what consumers desire and have the capacity to acquire.